 The Company accounts for its investment portfolio at fair value.
 Realized gains (losses) for investment sales are specifically identified.
 Management assesses the fair value of investments in debt securities that are not actively traded through consideration of interest rates and their impact on the present value of the cash flows to be received from the investments.
 The Company also considers whether changes in the credit ratings of the issuer could impact the assessment of fair value.
-There were no other-than-temporary impairment charges in fiscal year 2016, 2015, or 2014.
-Additionally, gross realized gains/(losses) from sales of investments were \$2.0 million and \$(3.0) million in fiscal year 2016, \$2.8 million and \$(2.1) million in fiscal year 2015, and \$1.5 million and \$(2.0) million in fiscal year 2014, respectively.
+The Company did not recognize any losses on investments due to other-than-temporary impairments in fiscal year 2017, 2016, or 2015.
+Additionally, gross realized gains/(losses) from sales of investments were \$3.6 million and \$(2.4) million in fiscal year 2017, \$2.0 million and \$(3.0) million in fiscal year 2016, and \$2.8 million and \$(2.1) million in fiscal year 2015.